 If you have a documented disability, you can arrange for accommodations by contacting the office of Disability Resources (DR).
 In order for your individual needs to be met, you are required to provide DR with disability related documentation and are encouraged to provide it at least eight weeks prior to the time you wish to receive accommodations.
 You must register with DR each semester you are enrolled at Northern Arizona University and wish to use accommodations.

 Faculty is not authorized to provide a student with disability related accommodations without prior approval from DR. Students who have registered with DR are encouraged to notify their instructors as soon as possible after the start of the semester to ensure prompt provision of accommodations.

-Concerns or questions regarding disability related accommodations can be brought to the attention of DR or the Affirmative Action Office:
+Concerns or questions regarding disability related accommodations can be brought to the attention of DR or the Office of Affirmative Action and Equal Opportunity.

 PO Box 4117

 Phone: 928-523-4212 or 800-426-8315

 Extended Campuses provides access to more than 120 undergraduate and graduate degrees, professional certifications, and educational endorsements to NAU students who take classes outside of the Flagstaff campus.
 Programs and classes are available online and at multiple locations throughout Arizona.
 Students have access to a wide range of NAU services including academic advising, financial aid, Cline Library, and more.
 All classes are taught by experienced NAU faculty and professionals.

 PO Box 4108